-As economies reopen and interest rates begin to edge up, Polar Capital Global Financials Trust (PCFT) has been a beneficiary of renewed interest in the financials sector, with an influx of capital and a rising NAV.
-The managers expect that higher rates will feed into higher margins for banks.
-The sector is yet to make up the ground it lost relative to the wider market in early 2020, as COVID-19 hit.
+Polar Capital Global Financials Trust (PCFT) has been a beneficiary of renewed interest in the financials sector, as economies reopen and interest rates begin to edge up (higher rates should feed into higher margins for banks).
+Incredibly, the sector is yet to make up the ground it lost relative to the wider market in early 2020, as COVID-19 hit.

 Many of the companies in PCFT's portfolio are reporting strong earnings growth already.
-However, the sector's rerating appears to have stalled, perhaps on fears of a recession.
+However, the sector's rerating has stalled on fears of a recession.
 PCFT's managers point to the strength of banks' balance sheets and their conservative lending policies.
 They also cite the evidence of 1970s UK - when barring brief periods of very high inflation - banks did relatively well (see page 5).